DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Results and Analysis

 \subsubsection{Effectiveness of Data Masking and Dropping}

 We also conducted experiments on reference concept masking, dropping, and the impact of different data proportions.
 As shown in Table~\ref{tab: ablation-generation}, the masking and dropping ratios significantly influence the model's performance on customized tasks.
 When provided with more precise reference concepts, the model learns more effectively.
 However, based on the KL divergence and CLAP$_{A}$ scores, we observe that the generated results contain more similar information to the target audio.
-This may be because the model is led to pay attention to extraction and concatenation rather than generation, which may explain the reason of performance drop in general TTA generation tasks.
+This may be because the model is led to pay more attention to extraction and concatenation rather than generation, which may explain the reason of performance drop in general TTA generation tasks.
 This indicates that without masking and dropping, the model's performance is degraded.
 Furthermore, in the data distribution comparison, we found that an excessive amount of customized-concatenation data makes the model overly reliant on the content of the reference concept.
 In contrast, Customized-Overlay data helps maintain a balance between leveraging the reference concept and the text prompts.
-Training with AudioCaps data improves the robustness of the model in general TTA scenarios.
-However, an excessive amount of AudioCaps data causes the model to shift focus away from the features provided by the reference concept, leading to degraded performance on the CTTA task.